 It should pay out $550,000 in commissions, which is 10% over the set cap.
 Instead of doing that, the company will reduce everyone’s commissions by 10% in order to stay below the payout cap.
 Distributors get only 90 cents on every dollar.

-Strengths of Binaries
+Strengths of binaries

-- The initial selling feature of the binary compensation plan was that it was much easier to understand and maintain qualifications for than other plans of the day.
+- The initial selling feature of the binary compensation plan was that it was much easier for distributors to understand and maintain qualifications than other plans of the day.
 What could be simpler?
 A distributor sponsors two people and builds those two legs.
 If those legs generate business, the distributor receives commissions.
 If they generate a lot of business, the distributor makes a lot of money!
 Of course, when something sounds too good to be true, it usually is, and binary plans turned out to be more complex than they seemed.

 - The binary does an excellent job of paying mid-range commissions.
 This is its strength and probably the reason it has survived.
 On the other hand, it does not do well on very low-end commissions or high-end commissions.